simonesilvestroni/m2m-website/README.md

-# Minutes to Midnight website
+# Minutes to Midnight's website

 Hi!
 Simone here.
 A digital polymath, I’ve been working as a sound and web designer for more than 25 years.
 As a team player or independent, I bring: